marcsello/blog/posts/wiremod-input-from-the-real-world/content.md

 - The service will always direct status updates to the oldest connection, which in this case are the stale connections that are left open.

 Thankfully flipping the switch a few times after deploying the new E2 chip solves all these issues, so it's not a big deal once I figure out what's going on.

+Well, this concludes our journey here, I hope you found something useful or at least entertaining in this post.
+I definitely enjoyed finding my way around these absurd restrictions just to bring this heartfelt creation to life.
+But I have to figure out a way to keep my "weekend projects" from taking up almost two weeks.